Balos beach in Kissamos lies in the northwestern tip of Crete, about 55km west of Chania town.

-For the more adventurous, another way to reach Balos is by driving a car or motorbike on a 10km rough dirt road which starts at the village of Kaliviani.
+Another way to reach Balos is by rented cars or motorbikes on a paved road which starts at the village of Kaliviani.

 If you start your journey early in the morning, you can get there before the boats arrive and the beach gets way too crowded.